cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

   abortTransactionUnless(validateControllerPortParams(portIdentifier))
   // only allow channels to be created on the "icahost" port on the counterparty chain abortTransactionUnless(counterpartyPortIdentifier === "icahost")
-  // only open the channel if there is no active channel already set (with status OPEN) abortTransactionUnless(activeChannel === nil)

   if version != "" {
     // validate metadata